ChillCode/auto-coupons-for-woocommerce/README.md

 # auto-coupons-for-woocommerce

-Apply WooCommerce coupons automatically as a discount.

-This plugin was stracted from a global plugin, it has been not tested, so is not available on WP plugin repository.

 Intended for development use.

+Automatically apply WooCommerce coupons as discounts.

+This plugin has been extracted from a global plugin but has not been tested, so it is not available on the WP plugin repository.

+Intended for development purposes.